microsoft/botbuilder-tools/.github/ISSUE_TEMPLATE/tool-bug-report.md

 ---
-name: Bug report
+name: Tool bug report
-about: Create a bug report for a tool.
+about: Report a bug in a tool.

 ---